Police Arrest 4 Persons Over Murder of Sammy Gyamfi’s Father-in-Law

 The victim, then believed to be in his 40s, was rushed to the hospital with his wound but succumbed to his injuries on arrival.

-The tragic news stunned his neighbours in the Kofi Sarpong suburb of Asante Mampong, where the two reside.
+The tragic news left his neighbours in the Kofi Sarpong suburb of Asante Mampong, where the two reside, in deep mourning.

-According to neighbours, the two had been at each other's necks for some time following a marital dispute, subsequently leading to the stabbing.
+According to neighbours, the two had been at each other's throats for some time following a marital dispute, which ultimately ended in tragedy.

 Police officer slain during robbery in Kumasi